 The loaf in the photo above was made with 100% all-purpose flour, but I also tested this bread with about 25% whole wheat flour.

-The whole wheat flour gave it a nice flavor, but it made for a slightly denser loaf.
-Even so, as you can see in the photo below, it still had some nice holes.
+The whole wheat flour provides a nice flavor, but makes for a slightly denser loaf.
+Even so, as you can see in the photo below, it still has some nice holes.

 Since the Pate Fermentee represents such a high percentage of the overall weight of the total dough, adding the whole wheat flour with the all-purpose in the overnight preferment helps, but I found that allowing the final dough to ferment longer (even overnight in the refrigerator) helped as well.